thstasy/Rocket-Trajectory-Simulator/README.md

 	•	Enhanced Real-Time Visualization: Smooth animations with better interactivity.
 	•	Deployment: Host the API on a cloud service like Render or PythonAnywhere.
 	•	Unit Tests: Add tests to verify physics calculations and API functionality.

-Let me know if you need help with pushing to GitHub or additional changes! 🚀